 The Icom ID-5100 is used for 2meter and 70cm use plus working my Allstar Node's

 The Icon IC-2730E dual band transceiver is used for local 2m and 70cm repeaters.
 This is running through another Moonraker SQBM 100P Mk2 Duel band 2/70 vertical antenna which is mounted on the custom pole 1/2 wavelength apart from the D-Star antenna.

-I've set up the 4 meter Allstar node and will be erecting a 70hz verticle antenna in the coming weeks, so keep checking back for updates.
+I've set up the 4 meter Allstar node using a Motorola GM350 radio with a Raspberry Pi 2 and a M0AQC sound fob.
+Im running this through a 4 meter Dipole for a time being, but I will be erecting a 70hz verticle antenna in the coming weeks, so keep checking back for updates.

 Below are two short videos of my shack